yanyew/SynGAP/README.md

 --sp3=Bra
 ```
 ### _custom_
-If you only focus on the annotation polishment in specific synteny block, or prefer to use synteny results from other software rather than jcvi, you can offer the _*.anchors_ file that contains the block  and use SynGAP _custom_.
+If you only focus on the annotation polishing in specific synteny block, or prefer to use synteny results from other software rather than jcvi, you can offer the _*.anchors_ file that contains the block  and use SynGAP _custom_.
 ```
 syngap custom \
 --sp1fa=Athaliana_167_TAIR9.fa \